Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 There's something nostalgic about the older homes along W 20th Avenue.
 The Carpenter family had just bought a beautiful bungalow but noticed a strange draft coming from the fireplace.

-When I climbed onto the roof, I discovered the culprit—an old, rusted chimney cap had fallen apart, exposing the flue.
-Not only did it let in cold air, but it also allowed birds to make themselves at home.
-I installed a new cap, sealed the leaks, and cleaned them thoroughly.
-It was just an old house charm!”
+When I climbed onto the roof, I discovered the culprit, an old, rusted chimney cap had fallen apart and left the flue wide open.
+Not only did it let in cold air, but it also gave birds an open door to move in.
+I installed a new cap, sealed the leaks, and cleaned everything out.
+"It was just old house charm!"
 Mrs. Carpenter said with a laugh as I showed her the before-and-after photos.

 3. Sloan's Lake and the Mysterious Odor